boomberb/BaseTalonFXSwerve2025/README.md

-**<ins>Note #1:</ins> This code is intended to be an updated (2025) version of dirtbikerxz's BaseTalonFXSwerve project, which may be found on the following GitHub repository: https://github.com/dirtbikerxz/BaseTalonFXSwerve.
-The majority of the code and the README that follows are the same as those of the original repository.**
+**<ins>Editor's Note #1:</ins> This code is intended to be an updated (2025) version of dirtbikerxz's BaseTalonFXSwerve project, which may be found on the following GitHub repository: https://github.com/dirtbikerxz/BaseTalonFXSwerve.
+The majority of the code and the README that follows are the same as those or minimally modified of the original repository.**

-**<ins>Note #2:</ins> Due to the popularity and ease of use to PathPlanner, this project uses PathPlanner instead of the swerve autonomous code used in dirtbikerxz's repository.**
+**<ins>Editor's Note #2:</ins> Due to the popularity and ease of use to PathPlanner, this project uses PathPlanner instead of the swerve autonomous code used in dirtbikerxz's repository.**

-**<ins>Note #3:</ins> While this code intends to provide plug n play configs/tuning numbers for COTS Modules, there are several configs/tunes that are untested with the change to Phoenix 6.
+**<ins>Note:</ins> While this code intends to provide plug n play configs/tuning numbers for COTS Modules, there are several configs/tunes that are untested with the change to Phoenix 6.
 If this code is used for one of those untested modules, the module specific configs and tuning will most likely need to be edited.**

 **Scroll down for a full list of tested/untested configs.**